Phylogenies: trees, branch lengths, and why evolution is not a ladder.

 What is a phylogeny?

 A phylogeny is a branching diagram showing the evolutionary relationships among species.
 Each tip represents a living (or extinct) species.
-Each internal node represents a common ancestor.
-The branches connecting them represent time or evolutionary change.
+Each internal node marks the point at which an ancestral population split into two descendant lineages, a hypothesized speciation event, not a single ancestor individual.
+The branches connecting them represent time or expected evolutionary change, depending on how the tree was estimated.

 Think of the phylogeny as a family tree of life.
 Just as your grandparents had children who had children, species have common ancestors.
 The phylogeny is a hypothesis about how all these ancestors and descendants are related.